XaeroDegreaz/Git-UniTEAM/README.md

+<b>Feel free to send your pull requests, and I will add them to the <a href="https://www.assetstore.unity3d.com/#/content/7105">Asset Store</a> page after review (with full credit).</b>

 Git UniTEAM is a Unity Editor extension that lets you manage your Git versioned Unity project without 3rd party application requirements.

-As I no longer have time to properly update this asset to work with Unity 4.0+, it is now freely available (including source)
+As I no longer have time to properly update this asset to work with Unity 4.0+, it is now freely available.

 Features:
 * Commit / Push changes from within Unity!